A late starter

 Hasan Raza, born this day, made his Test debut at the tender age of 14 years and 227 days when he played against Zimbabwe in Faisalabad in 1996-97 - though plenty of doubt has since been expressed as to the validity of that age - and he made a sound 27 in a low-scoring game.
 That was it for two years, though, and his career was stop-start ever since.

 Birth of mystery spinner Ajantha Mendis.
 Mendis and his finger-flicked legbreaks and "carrom ball" became a sensation when he dismantled India's famed middle order and took eight on debut and 26 in the three-Test series in 2008.
 Many hoped he would be Muttiah Muralitharan's successor but by the time Murali retired in 2011, Mendis wasn't even the first-choice spinner for the team.
-His variations had been found out, and he struggled to hold his place in the side, though he figures in the limited-overs teams for a while longer.
+His variations had been found out, and he struggled to hold his place in the side, though he figured in the limited-overs teams for a while longer.